Menu

 Generally, there is a 90% chance that the scar will improve with scar revision.
 Other possibilities include a 9% chance that the scar will remain the same and a small 1% chance that the scar will be worse.

 This has become a very popular means of scar repair.
-It involves removing hair from the body or head and placing it into the scar tissue at the back of the head.
+It involves removing or harvesting individual hair follicles or hair grafts from the body or head and grafting them into the scar tissue at the back of the head.
+This technique improves scar camouflage and helps achieve a more natural look.
 Usually, 50% to 90% of the grafts grow in scars, making the scarred areas of the scalp much less visible.
+The success of grafting hair follicles into scars depends on the health of the scalp area and the ability to harvest hair follicles from the donor region.
+Maintaining healthy skin is essential for optimal healing and growth of transplanted hair.

 Scar Repair Using ACell